CSCD488-Winter2024/Magic-Queries-Main-Repo/README.md

 For more documentation on Astro, check here: https://docs.astro.build/en/getting-started/ For more documentation on Tailwind CSS, check here: https://tailwindcss.com/docs/installation

+Make sure you push your changes to the main branch of the Magic Queries repo (or whatever repo you're deploying from) if you want the website to reflect those changes.

 ## Website structure